imronuke/KOMODO/docs/ejct.md

 | LINE 3 | IBETA(1:6) | 6-groups delayed neutron fraction | **Not necessary of `%XTAB` card present** |
 | LINE 4 | LAMB(1:6) | 6-groups precursor decay constant | **Not necessary of `%XTAB` card present** |
 | LINE 5 | VELO(1:NG) | Neutron velocity | **Not necessary of `%XTAB` card present** |

+## Note
+You may need to reduce the time step size if the calculation is not stable.
+Typical time step size for thermal reactor calculations is in the order of millisecond.

 Example:
 ```